-On behalf of the International Organizing Committee for this series of World Conferences on Injury Prevention and Safety Promotion, I would like to warmly invite your participation in Safety 2020 to be held in Adelaide, Australia from 8-11 November 2020.
+On behalf of the International Organizing Committee for this series of World Conferences on Injury Prevention and Safety Promotion, I would like to warmly invite your participation in Safety 2022 – the 14th World Conference – to be held in Adelaide, Australia from 27-30 November 2022.

-Nearly 5 million people die every year and millions more are disabled from injuries brought about by road traffic crashes, drowning, falls, burns, poisoning or violence.
+Around 4.4 million people die every year and millions more are disabled from injuries brought about by road traffic crashes, drowning, falls, burns, poisoning or violence.
+They constitute 8% of all deaths worldwide.
 In most instances, these injuries are preventable.

 For those affected, injuries cause tremendous pain and suffering.
-Dealing with their consequences is often a long and arduous task for victims and their families and, for those whose livelihoods are already precarious, may push them into poverty.
+Dealing with their consequences is often a long and arduous task for victims and their families.
+For those whose livelihoods are already precarious, injuries push many into poverty.

 At a national level responding to injuries consumes precious health resources, drains economies and impedes progress towards achievement of the Sustainable Development Goals.

-The World Conferences, which are co-sponsored by the World Health Organization, gather some 1500 of the world’s leading experts from academia and the scientific community to exchange the latest knowledge and experience in understanding and addressing injuries and violence.
+The World Conferences, which are co-sponsored by the World Health Organization, gather some 1500 of the world’s leading experts to exchange the latest knowledge and experience in understanding and addressing injuries and violence.
 To accelerate action on the evidence-based interventions highlighted, the World Conferences also encourage the participation of policy-makers, practitioners and advocates.

-The International Organizing Committee and the national hosts are committed to making Safety 2020 a great success.
-Please join us in this endeavor.
+We are committed to making Safety 2022 a great success.
+Please join us in this endeavour.